 In 2013, David Bowie listed Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind in his Top 100 Must Read books.
 Bowie also posted a brief summary of Jaynes’s book in 1998.

-In a June 2001 interview with Entertainment Weekly, Prince said that when he goes online, “he surfs the web for juice on the bicameral mind.”
+In a June 2001 interview with Entertainment Weekly, the singer-songwriter Prince said that when he goes online, “he surfs the web for juice on the bicameral mind.”

 Julian Jaynes’s theory is prominently featured in the first season of HBO’s hit series Westworld.
 Jaynes’s theory is discussed by Dr. Ford (played by Anthony Hopkins) and Bernard (played by Jeffery Wright) in Episode 3.
-The season finale is titled “The Bicameral Mind.”
+Furthermore, the season finale is titled “The Bicameral Mind.”

 Philip Pullman drew inspiration from Julian Jaynes for series His Dark Materials, with the characters’ spirit-animals (called dæmons) serving the function of the bicameral guiding voice. in his book Daemon Voices, Pullman writes, “Epic heroes, in fact, seem to be at some distance from themselves.
 This realisation lies behind the crazy and yet tantalisingly rich idea of Julian Jaynes.”
 Pullman’s series has been adapted for film (The Golden Compass) and a BBC One/HBO TV series.